"Undertake this journey for the remission of your sins,

 Jerusalem and the Holy Land serve as the home of Israel and the Christian faith.
 Jesus Christ was born in Bethlehem about 4 BC.
 His legal father Joseph was of the Israelite House of David (Luke 2:4) and his mother Mary was of Levitical descent through her cousin Elizabeth (Luke 1:5).
 Jesus the Christ lived during the time of the Herodians, who served as vassal Kings for the Romans.
 The Holy Family fled to Egypt to avoid the Massacre of the Innocents (Matthew 2:13-15), but returned to Nazareth of Galilee after the death of Herod.
 He visited the Jewish Temple of Jerusalem at age twelve with his parents during Passover (Luke 2:41-52).
 His adulthood lasted during the reign of the Roman Emperor Tiberius and the Procurator Pontius Pilate.
 John recorded that Jesus of Nazareth went to Jerusalem during his ministry to attend three Passovers and also the Feast of the Dedication (John 10:23).
 Christ taught love and peace (John 15:12).
 Before his Passion and Crucifixion, Christ lamented over the fate of Jerusalem (Luke 19:41-44) and prophesied its destruction (Mark 13:2).
 5

-The Middle East and the Mediterranean world served as the cradle of Christianity.
-The Acts of the Apostles describes the infancy period of the early Christian Church, a time when Christianity spread like wildfire.
-Titus, the son of the Roman Emperor Vespasian, destroyed the Jerusalem Temple and the city in 70 AD in response to a Jewish revolt.
+The Levant, the eastern shores of the Mediterranean Sea, served as the cradle of Christianity.
+The book of The Acts of the Apostles in the New Testament of the Bible describes the emergence of Christianity, a time when the early Christian Church spread like wildfire.
+Titus, the son of the Roman Emperor Vespasian, destroyed the Jerusalem Temple and the city in 70 AD in response to the First Jewish revolt.
 All that remains of the Jerusalem Temple is the Western wall of the Temple courtyard, known as the Wailing Wall, which is a place of mourning and prayer for the Hebrew people to this day.
 The Roman Emperor Hadrian, after the Jewish Bar Kokhba revolt of 132-135 AD, dispersed the Jewish people and renamed Judea, the birthplace of Christ, Palestine.

 Constantine issued the Edict of Milan in 313 that ended Christian persecution.
-It was not until Constantine and his mother Helena restored Jerusalem in the fourth century that Christian pilgrimages to Jerusalem became safe for those who had the means to travel.
-After Hadrian’s pagan temple was dismantled, Helena discovered the True Cross.
-She then ordered the construction of the Church of the Holy Sepulchre over the site of Christ’s burial and Resurrection, which was completed in 335 AD.
+It was not until Constantine and his mother St. Helena restored Jerusalem in the fourth century that Christian pilgrimages to Jerusalem became safe for those who had the means to travel.
+After Hadrian’s pagan temples were dismantled, Helena discovered the True Cross.
+Constantine then ordered the construction of the Church of the Holy Sepulchre over the site of Christ’s Crucifixion, burial and Resurrection, which was completed in 335.
+He also approved the building of the Church of the Nativity in Bethlehem, completed in 339 AD.
 6

 Muhammad (570-632 AD), the founder of Islam, was born in Mecca to the Quraysh tribe.
 He took flight to Medina in 622 AD, known as the Hejira, and built a mosque there to worship God.
 He then took to the sword and conquered Mecca in 630 AD and cleansed the Kaaba with the Black Stone of all idols and rededicated it to the one true God.
 Mecca is the home of Islam to this very day, and all Muslims are to pray in the direction of Mecca.
 The founding of Islam by Muhammad changed the complexion of the Middle East.
 The four Rightly Guided Caliphs were the immediate successors to Muhammad and rapidly expanded Islamic territory.
 The concept of holy war, or jihad, to further religious aims was embraced by the followers of Islam.
 The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphates.
 Islam was supposed to be a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
 The Church of the Holy Sepulchre in Jerusalem remained Christian, and Christians were allowed to practice their religion with the payment of a special tax called the jizya.
 7